 Shingai Shoniwa (bottom left): Shingai Shoniwa is associated with post-punk band the Noisettes, where she plays bass and provides leading vocals.
 According to Wikipedia, her first name means “be bold/courageous/strong” in the Shona language, which is a Bantu language native to the Shona people of Zimbabwe.
 Shingai met future Noisettes bandmate Dan Smith at the BRIT School for Performing Arts & Technology (located in Croydon), which she attended.
 The Noisettes have reached critical acclaim, having been praised by Rolling Stone, the New Yorker, and others.
 Suggested Song: Never Forget You (Live) (Wikipedia – Instagram)

 Tracy Wormworth (bottom right): Tracy Wormworth comes from a family of musicians — her brother Jimmy Wormworth is a drummer for The Conan O’Brien show, and her father and sister are also musicians (a jazz drummer and vocalist, respectively).
 Tracy herself plays bass guitar, currently as a member of the B-52s, but originally as a member of new wave band The Waitresses.
 She has toured with many well-known acts besides the B-52s, including Cyndi Lauper, Sting, and Phyllis Hyman amongst many others.
-Suggested Song: I Know What Boys Like (Wikipedia)
+Suggested Song: Christmas Wrapping (Wikipedia)

 Osa Atoe is a punk powerhouse and multi-instrumentalist who has been featured in several bands.
 Osa is also behind the Black Punk centered zine Shotgun Seamstress.
 Bands she’s played in include New Bloods (along with Adee Roberson – another black artist), Firebrand, and Negation.
 Suggested Music: Firebrand – EP (2011)